plepe/bibcite/README.md

  It is a core module that provides API for a render of bibliography citation.
 The library we used is from official CSL style repository with over 8000 styles.
 Those styles are available without charge under a Creative Commons Attribution-ShareAlike (BY-SA) license.

  **Bibliography & Citation - Entity**
- Implements storage for bibliography data as Drupal entities: bibliography, contributor and keyword.
-Bibliography entity can be rendered as citations, exported and imported.
+ Implements storage for bibliographic data as Drupal entities: Reference, Contributor and Keyword.
+Reference entity can be rendered as citations, exported and imported.

  **Bibliography & Citation - Export**
- Provides the possibility to export bibliography content.
+ Provides the possibility to export bibliographic content.
 Adds export links to citations (configurable)

  **Bibliography & Citation - Import**
  Provides import feature and UI for import from files.